 By Jennifer Partridge

-Jennifer Partridge is a wife and mom to 3 boys and 1 girl, ages 11-18.
-She also loves being the “American Mom” to three exchange student daughters, who she keeps in touch with regularly.
-Jennifer currently serves on the Provo School District Board of Education and helped bring the kindness initiative to our schools six years ago when she was serving as the district PTA president.
+Jennifer Partridge is a wife and mom to 3 boys and 1 girl, ages 12-20.
+She also loves being the “American Mom” to exchange student daughters.
+Currently she is hosting a student from Spain, and she keeps in touch with the past 3 students regularly.
+Jennifer grew up in Tampa, Florida but has lived in Provo all of her adult life.
+She currently serves on the Provo School District Board of Education and helped bring the kindness initiative to our schools seven years ago when she was serving as the district PTA president.
 She loves chocolate, Disneyland, date nights at all of the amazing Provo restaurants, working out, and traveling.

 We'd love to hear your thoughts!
 Please remember: Share appreciation and positivity, give others the benefit of the doubt, & share your own experiences without assuming intentions of others.